arsenduzgun/travelling-salesman-problem-solver/readme.md

 - **All Locations View**: A separate window shows all the locations from the provided file.
 ## 4. Algorithm Implemented
 ### Enhanced Nearest Neighbour Algorithm
-Definition: The Nearest Neighbour algorithm selects a starting location and iteratively visits the closest unvisited location until all locations are visited, finally returning to the start.
+**Definition**: The Nearest Neighbour algorithm selects a starting location and iteratively visits the closest unvisited location until all locations are visited, finally returning to the start.
 This enhanced version improves upon the basic Nearest Neighbour approach by incorporating optimizations that reduce the total path length compared to the standard implementation.

-Accuracy: This enhanced Nearest Neighbour algorithm achieved a path length of 87,962.81, which is approximately 11.2% longer than the optimal path but significantly shorter than the paths produced by basic heuristic algorithms.
+**Accuracy**: This enhanced Nearest Neighbour algorithm achieved a path length of 87,962.81, which is approximately 11.2% longer than the optimal path but significantly shorter than the paths produced by basic heuristic algorithms.

-Speed: The algorithm completed the calculation in 442 milliseconds.
+**Speed**: The algorithm completed the calculation in 442 milliseconds.

 ![Locations Visualization](./readme-images/locations.png)